The Best and the Worst Places to be in DC

 Red Derby at noon on a Sunday

 This is not a Sex and the City kind of brunch place.
 The lighting is dark and the eggs greasy, served in baskets atop tater tots.
 There’s always an outdated movie projected onto the wall and if you ask them nice enough, they’ll take requests (I recommend Lethal Weapon).
-The mimosas are two dollars each, which means it’ll take 10 of them to meet the usual “20 dollars unlimited mimosa deal” at all other brunch places.
+The mimosas are three dollars each, which means it’ll take nine of them to meet the usual “25 dollars unlimited mimosa deal” at all other brunch places.
 I recommend clearing your schedule for the rest of the day and taking advantage of that.

 After a particularly sloppy brunch with about 12 of my closest friends, we apologized to our waiter for being such a mess.
 “No worries,” he replied.
 “Brunch is a confusing time.
 You’re hungover from the night before, you’re trying to get drunk again.
 I get it.”
 Red Derby get’s it.
 You will stumble out at 3pm, blinded by the sun as you trek down 14th street to head home to take a much-needed nap.